NHSDigital/nhsuk-react-components/README.md

 ## Coming from 0.x?

-If you're coming from versions of the library prior to 1.0.0, please give [this wiki page](https://github.com/NHSDigital/nhsuk-react-components/wiki/Porting-Guide-for-0.X-to-1.0) a brief read, as there a number of changes between 0.x release and the 1.0 release.
+If you're coming from versions of the library prior to 1.0.0, please give [this doc](/docs/upgrade-to-1.0.md) a brief read, as there a number of changes between 0.x release and the 1.0 release.

 ## Installation